 Cross-Origin Resource Sharing (CORS) misconfigurations rank among the most critical web security vulnerabilities, enabling attackers to bypass the Same-Origin Policy (SOP) and exfiltrate sensitive user data.
-This comprehensive guide covers exploitation techniques, detection methods, and real-world attack scenarios.
+This comprehensive guide covers Exploitation Techniques, detection methods, and real-world attack scenarios.

 Understanding CORS Architecture